entando/entando-docs/vuepress/docs/next/tutorials/cms/publish-a-content-tutorial.md

 ## Objective

-The App Builder application provides the capabilities to publish content in your application page to a user.
+The App Builder provides the capabilities to publish content in your application page to a user.

 ## How to Publish Content